nilearn/nilearn/CONTRIBUTING.rst

 The project is hosted on https://github.com/nilearn/nilearn

-Nilearn is somewhat selective when it comes to adding new features, and the best way to contribute and to help the project is to start working on known issues.
+The best way to contribute and to help the project is to start working on known issues.
 See `Easy issues <https://github.com/nilearn/nilearn/labels/Easy>`_ to get started.